-Teton County Sheriff’s Office deputies said Lynch has been living in Driggs, Idaho, but they spotted his truck at Agatha Teti’s residence Friday morning, and they ended up arresting both of them.
+Teton County Sheriff’s Office deputies said Lynch has been living in Driggs, Idaho, but they spotted his truck at his girlfriend's residence Friday morning, and they ended up arresting both of them.

-Lynch was booked on the warrants, and Teti was taken in for hiding a fugitive.
+Lynch was booked on the warrants, and his partner was taken in for hiding a fugitive.

 “She eventually came to the door and said she had no idea where he was and had not talked to him in a long time,” Teton County Sheriff’s Sgt.
 Clay Platt said.
 “After she lied to officers we went in and found him hiding under the bed.”

 The girlfriend's official charge is accessory, a felony.

 Lynch, a local contractor, was arrested in late June because police suspect that he stole $50,000 worth of items from his landlord’s house while the homeowner was out of town.

 Police have since connected Lynch to unsolved burglaries from 2018, Platt said.